Motorcycling in Holland

 Be aware of those around you and pay special attention to cyclists coming from the right – they always have right of way.
 Many unsuspecting motorcyclists have been caught out by this, especially at night with many Dutch cyclists shunning lights.

-Check out our Great Journeys pages for more information on things to see and do in Holland.
+Great Journeys pages for more information on things to see and do in Holland.
 With the freedom our ferry crossings offer more adventurous travellers, there are plenty of long-range touring options for motorcyclists available.
 So, don your helmet and leathers and head for the open road.